redis/redis-om-node/docs/classes/WhereField.md

 ▸ **eq**(`value`): [`Search`](Search.md)<`TEntity`\>

-Adds an equals comparisson to the query.
+Adds an equals comparison to the query.

 #### Parameters